Curious about the average cost of repairs after a home inspection? Explore repair costs and budgeting tips with Truehold to make informed decisions.

 Inspections, tire-kicking, and taking other precautionary measures might seem like overkill, but they’re all part of being a smart shopper — and are more than necessary when you’re preparing to take out a home loan to finance your purchase.
 Home inspections are an extremely valuable tool for home buyers to know exactly what their dollar is getting them, but also for sellers to know what their home is (or isn’t worth) and for what reasons.
-Considering that some of these inspections are only done every time a home is sold, or every decade in the case of the most proactive homeowners, the average cost of repairs after home inspection can be through the roof.
+Considering that some of these inspections are only done every time a home is sold, or every decade in the case of the most proactive homeowners, the average cost of repairs after home inspection by a certified home inspector can be through the roof.

 Because these repairs can be so substantial, they make for a powerful bargaining chip for both sellers and buyers.
 Let’s say a professional inspection uncovers a faulty water heater.
 A potential buyer may be able to negotiate the asking price down a few thousand dollars, or negotiate a new water heater into the deal.
-On the other hand, if a thorough inspection reveals that the seller replaced the home’s roof in the last year, the asking price gets that much more firm — assuming there are no red flags elsewhere on the home inspection report.
+On the other hand, if a thorough inspection reveals that the seller replaced the home’s roof in the last year, the asking price gets that much firmer — assuming there are no red flags elsewhere on the home inspection report.

 Whereas a professional home appraiser’s role is to determine the true market value of a home, certified home inspectors are responsible for determining a property’s safety and overall condition.
 Generally, a potential buyer will arrange (and pay for) a home inspection, where the home’s electrical, plumbing, sewage, heating, and cooling systems will be tested.
 A home inspection will also see elements of the home’s foundation and structure be evaluated, in addition to various safety features.
 If you are wondering, how long do home inspections take, they vary depending on these several factors.